 Visualizing touchpoints and channels in UXPressia

-Now when it comes to actually placing channels and touchpoints on a customer journey map, you can do it in a few ways by using our Customer Journey Mapping tool.
+Now, when it comes to actually placing channels and touchpoints on a customer journey map, you can do it in a few ways by using our CJM tool.

-First off, there is a Processes and Channels section with over 40 channels to choose from.
+First off, there’s a Processes and Channels section with over 160 channels for different domains to choose from.

-By the way, you can also visualize the channels that your persona uses right in the persona online tool.
-Here is what it will look like:
+By the way, you can also visualize touchpoints and channels associated with your persona right in the Persona Online tool.
+Here is what it can look like:

 And that’s all there is to it.
-Hopefully, these two key concepts of customer journey mapping are a little clearer to you now and you will easily tell them apart when creating your CJMs.
+Hopefully, these two key concepts of customer journey mapping are a little clearer to you now, and you will easily tell them apart when creating your journey maps.